open/close all folders

 - See a female in a skirt on Power Rangers?
 There's a really good chance that they have either black or Ranger colored shorts on underneath.
-Kimberly has gone even further by wearing shorts over shorts.

 - While Super Sentai typically loves the Magic Skirt trope, there are some exceptions.